CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 ### Phased Update Rollouts

 Phased rollouts help minimize risks by gradually releasing updates to specific user groups.
-Capgo's Channel System makes it easy to manage controlled deployments.
+CodePushGo's Channel System makes it easy to manage controlled deployments.
 Start with internal testers, move to beta users, and then expand to the general audience.
 Monitor each phase for at least 24 hours before proceeding.
-This method has contributed to Capgo achieving an 82% success rate globally [\[1\]](https://capgo.app/).
+This method has contributed to CodePushGo achieving an 82% success rate globally [\[1\]](https://capgo.app/).

 ### Security and Store Compliance